 Unlike the early detention facilities opened in Nazi Germany following Hitler’s seizure of power in 1933, the later camps, such as Sachsenhausen would fall under the administration of Adolf Hitler’s personal bodyguard and the ideological force of the Schutzstaffel (SS) – headed by Heinrich Himmler.

-Eventually, following the establishment of the East German state, Sachsenhausen would be opened as a memorial – focused mainly on the suffering of political prisoners, such as the Communist and Social Democrat inmates.
+Eventually, following the establishment of the East German state, Sachsenhausen would be opened in 1961 as a memorial – focused mainly on the suffering of political prisoners, such as the Communist and Social Democrat inmates.
 Its present day form as a museum can be seen as a direct consequence of German reunification in 1990.

-Sachsenhausen is noteworthy now for its factual assessment of the darkest chapter in German history and lasting role as a place of remembrance for the people the National Socialist regime would much rather be forgotten.
+Sachsenhausen is noteworthy now for its factual assessment of the darkest chapter in German history and lasting role as a place of remembrance for the people the National Socialist regime would have much rather be forgotten.

 Arrange a totally free 30 minute video call (Zoom/Skype/WhatsApp) to discuss your time in Berlin and how we can help make it exceptional.